bringauto/fleet-management-http-api/docs/endpoints.md

 - 400: Bad request.
 The tenantId is not a valid integer.
 - 404: Not found.
 The Tenant with the given ID does not exist.
 - 500: Internal server error.

+### HEAD

+Return response containing `Set-Cookie` header with the tenant ID.
+It serves for setting the current tenant used for creating new entities on the server and for reading data for the specified tenant only.

+Response format: JSON array of Tenant objects.

+Response codes:

+- 200: Successfully found tenants.
+- 500: Internal server error.